donaldrich80/cicdevs/docs/index.md

 ## About

 Docker containers built for use as CI/CD runners.
-These containers are designed to be lightweight, but packed with useful task-relevant utilitities.
+These containers are designed to be lightweight, but packed with useful task-relevant packages.

 In addition to functioning as CI/CD executors, they images include tools that enable seamless development and easy CLI functionality.
-If your project files and commands work inside the container, they will work in the build pipeline as well.
+Build and refine your workflows in containers knowing they will function as desired in the CI pipeline.

 ## In-Container Development and building